Blendify/blender-manual/blender_docs/manual/interface/window_system/tabs_panels.rst

 Vertical tabs can be switched with the :kbd:`Wheel` within the tab header and :kbd:`Ctrl-Wheel` changes tabs from anywhere in the region.

-You can also cycling through tabs with :kbd:`Ctrl-Tab` and :kbd:`Ctrl-Shift-Tab`.
+You can also cycling through tabs with :kbd:`Ctrl-Tab` and :kbd:`Shift-Ctrl-Tab`.

 .. container:: lead